 FDI in Figures

-According to UNCTAD’s World Investment Report 2023, FDI flows to Africa reached USD 9 billion in 2022, following the anomalous peak in 2021 (USD 40.9 billion) caused by a large corporate reconfiguration.
-The 2022 level, however, was double the average of the last decade.
-In the same year, South Africa attracted several battery storage projects, with capacities ranging from 35 MW to 300 MW.
-In 2022, the total stock of FDI stood at USD 173.5 billion, around 42.8% of the country’s GDP.
+According to UNCTAD’s World Investment Report 2024, FDI flows to Africa reached USD 5.2 billion in 2023, down from USD 9.2 billion recorded one year earlier.
+At the end of the same period, the total stock of inward FDI stood at USD 124 billion.
 Compared to other countries in the African continent, the potential attractiveness of South Africa is high; however, its performance is relatively weak for FDI attraction, despite progress owing to investment potential in infrastructure.
-According to the South African Reserve Bank, the country recorded foreign direct investment inflows of ZAR 53.8 billion (around USD 2.8 billion) in the second quarter of 2023, up from inflows of ZAR 0.5 billion in the first quarter.
-In the third quarter, FDI stood at ZAR 26 billion.
-The Ramaphosa-led ANC administration encourages foreign investors as they are responsible for job creation and wealth-creating economic growth.
+According to the South African Reserve Bank, the country’s positive net international investment position (IIP) fell from ZAR 2,050 billion in June 2024 to ZAR 1,924 billion in September.
+This decline was due to a larger increase in foreign liabilities compared to foreign assets.
+The market value of South Africa’s foreign liabilities rose by 4.6%, from ZAR 6,788 billion in June to ZAR 7,101 billion in September.
 Traditionally, European countries are active investors in South Africa (United Kingdom, Netherlands, Belgium, Germany and Luxembourg), as well as the United States, Japan, China, and Australia.
 Most of the investments are directed to the financial, mining, manufacturing, transportation and retail sectors.
+In 2024, three energy producers announced separate green hydrogen projects in South Africa worth a combined USD 7.1 billion (UNCTAD).

 Foreign Direct Investment |